FZJ-JSC/JUBE/docs/advanced.rst

 Creating a do log
 ~~~~~~~~~~~~~~~~~

 To increase reproducibility of the do statements within a workpackage of a step and to archive the environment during execution, a do log can be printed.
-A do log tries to mimick an executable script recreating the environment at execution time.
+A do log tries to mimic an executable script recreating the environment at execution time.
 The files used for this example can be found inside ``examples/do_log``.

 The input file ``do_log.xml``: